Chummy21/chummy21/README.md

 - 👋 Hi, I’m Chioma Okafor.
-- ☁️ I am an AWS and Azure cloud practitioner
+- ☁️ I am a Cloud Engineer and Frontend Developer.
 - 👀 I’m interested in Software Engineering/DevOps/Cybersecurity.
 - 🌱 I’m currently upskilling to become a Solutions Architect and working on Cloud Computing Projects.
 - 💞️ I’m actively searching for internships or entry-level cloud roles.